 Overall, plant meals are all quite different and can be used in a variety of circumstances throughout the growth cycle.

 The negative charge across the surface of biochar helps increase pH and CEC, which improves plant uptake of positively charged nutrients like calcium, potassium and magnesium.
-The proportion of biochar intended for use in soil depends on the source material (animal or plant) and should be mixed into soil prior to planting.
+The proportion of biochar intended for use in soil depends on the source material (animal or plant) and should be mixed into the soil before planting.

 Soil additives provide nutritional and structural improvements to subsurface conditions throughout the growth cycle.
 Understanding the properties and combined effects of these additives allows growers to create the conditions that satisfy the full range of plant requirements.
 Whether gardeners are looking for a quick fix or a long-term solution, soil additives are an essential component in a grower’s toolbox.